collapsed-stacks/startups/questions/5576/are-chinese-downloads-meaningful-data-or-just-noise.md

 - tagged: `mobile-apps`
 - score: 4

-<p>About a year ago we released an small app on the App Store as a side project.
-We also released a limited 'lite' version for free.</p>
+About a year ago we released an small app on the App Store as a side project.
+We also released a limited 'lite' version for free.

-<p>For the free version, 98% of the downloads are from China, while China only makes up 2% of the downloads for the paid version.</p>
+For the free version, 98% of the downloads are from China, while China only makes up 2% of the downloads for the paid version.

-<p>Such a high percentage of downloads from China seems suspect to me.
+Such a high percentage of downloads from China seems suspect to me.
 The app is in English only.
-Is this a known pattern or is it possible the app is actually more popular in China and we could take advantage of that? </p>
+Is this a known pattern or is it possible the app is actually more popular in China and we could take advantage of that?

 ## Answer 6160